Effects and Consequences of Reading a Book a Week

 Allow me to disassemble the enchantment for you.

-So how to be more competent?
-By reading and implementing what has been learnt.
+So, how can someone be more competent?
+By reading and implementing what has learnt.
 Don’t avoid mistakes, embrace them.
 Mistakes are your stepping stones to your trophy stage.
 I remember my first speech like it was yesterday...

 Now let’s wrap it up.
 The purpose of this article is not to push the idea of reading into your life but to bring forward the avail and advantages you can profit from.
 Not continuously developing yourself is not a shame neither indignity but doing the opposite will definitely guarantee a life of great worth.